-Keep in mind, these examples are for new, fixed loans.
+Keep in mind that these examples are for new, fixed loans.
 If you're looking to refinance, you've likely been making payments on your loan for some time.
 That means there are many other factors to consider before refinancing.

 Another big thing to consider before replacing your current mortgage contract with a new one is the length of time you plan on staying in the home.
 If you know you're going to sell in a year, you may not be able to recoup refinancing costs, which means it wouldn't be a smart financial move.

 You may also want to consider how many years you are into your current contract before deciding on a course of action.
-If you're ten years into a 30-year loan, you may not want to start fresh on another 30-year.
-Upping your monthly installments to shorten your loan term may be the better move.
+If you are 10 years into a 30-year loan, you probably don't want to start fresh on another 30-year.
+Upping your payment (or keeping it about the same) and shortening your term may be the better move.

 The decision of whether or not to refinance really depends on your unique situation.
-While, generally speaking, refinancing for an interest rate that is just one percent lower is worth it in the long run, it's best to speak with a reputable lender before making any decisions.
-That way, the details of your situation can be taken into account.
+Generally speaking, refinancing for an interest rate only 1% lower is likely worth it in the long run, but it's best to speak with a reputable lender before making any decisions.
+That way the details of your situation can be taken into account.
 Don't make any moves unless you thoroughly understand your bottom line!
 Connect with a lender to learn more today.